python/cpython/Doc/library/asyncio-tutorial/what-asyncio.rst

 on the new keyword ``await``.
 Unlike threads, execution is allowed to switch between the two ``greet()`` invocations **only** where the ``await`` keyword appears.
-On all other lines, execution is exactly the same as normal Python, and will not be preempt by thread switching (there's typically only a single thread in most ``asyncio`` programs).
+On all other lines, execution is exactly the same as normal Python, and will not be preempted by thread switching (there's typically only a single thread in most ``asyncio`` programs).
 These ``async def`` functions are called "asynchronous" because execution does not pass through the function